+If your peripheral device uses a USB connection, connect its input cables to one of the available USB ports on the ECP.

-- 1. Connect your peripheral device's input cables to the projector. - 2.
-Switch input sources to the peripheral device by pressing the Input button on the remote control.
+3. Switch input sources to the peripheral device by pressing the Input button on the ECP or remote control.